Members of University Court

 Biography

-Eve is managing director of Whiteburn Projects, focused on the delivery of the groups Residential and Build to Rent businesses.
-She started her career as a Laing Civil Engineering sponsored Quantity Surveying student and studied at South Bank University.
-She has had a varied and diverse career within the construction industry.
-She qualified as an MRICS Quantity Surveyor in 1995.
-Eve was on Hillcrest Housing Associations' Committee of Management from 2012 to 2017.
+Eve is Managing Director of Whiteburn Projects Ltd, an SME Housebuilder based in Edinburgh.
+She started her career as a Laing Civil Engineering sponsored Quantity Surveying student and studied at South Bank University, and has had a varied and diverse career within the construction industry.
+She qualified as an MRICS Quantity Surveyor in 1995 and was on Hillcrest Housing Associations' Committee of Management from 2012 to 2017.

-Eve lives in Edinburgh and spends her free time walking her springer spaniel and keeping herself fit and active.
+Eve lives in Edinburgh and spends her free time walking her springer spaniel.

 Register of interests